 At Best

-I find used, soiled, discarded, often familial objects and using art agents like encaustic, stretcher frames, or pigment, I change them into new things.
-The practice of tangibly redeeming salvaged forms and freezing them in a moment of restoration is empowering.
-The dejected materials I use have related stories to my own.
-Through their re-creation, I feel heard (yet still protected) while the objects tell their specific stories as a metaphor for mine.
-In this symbiotic way, I give them voices, and in return, they speak for me.
-These pieces are a physical manifestation of the hope of transformation that enables me to face the injustice and inequity I experience and also see in the world.
-As the artworks exist in their renewed state, they push into a shared space with the viewer, engaging and encouraging them with the redemption process.
+Through their re-creation, I feel both heard and protected, while the objects speak their specific histories as metaphors for mine.
+In this symbiotic process, I give them voice, and in return, they speak for me.
+These works are physical manifestations of the hope of transformation, allowing me to confront the injustices and inequities I experience and witness in the world.
+In their renewed state, the artworks extend into a shared space with the viewer, inviting engagement and reflection on the process of redemption.